Laurel and Hardy: Catchphrases

-Laurel and Hardy's best-known catchphrase is, "Well, here's another nice mess you've gotten me into!"
-It was earlier used by W. S. Gilbert in both The Mikado (1885) and The Grand Duke (1896).
+The catchphrase most associated with Laurel and Hardy is Hardy's frequent lament, "Well, here's another nice mess you've gotten me into!"
+It was used earlier by W. S. Gilbert in both The Mikado (1885) and The Grand Duke (1896).
 It was first used by Hardy in The Laurel-Hardy Murder Case in 1930.
 In popular culture, the catchphrase is often misquoted as "Well, here's another fine mess you've gotten me into", which was never spoken by Hardy—a misunderstanding that stems from the title of their film Another Fine Mess.
-When Hardy said the phrase, Laurel's frequent, iconic response was to start to cry, pull his hair up, exclaim "Well, I couldn't help it...", then whimper and speak gibberish.
+Whenever Hardy used the phrase, Laurel's almost invariable response was to start to cry, pull his hair up, exclaim "Well, I couldn't help it..."

 Some variations on the phrase occurred.
 For example, in Chickens Come Home, Ollie impatiently says to Stan, "Well...", and Stan continues for him: "Here's another nice mess I've gotten you into."
 The films Thicker than Water and The Fixer Uppers use the phrase "Well, here's another nice kettle of fish you've pickled me in!"
 In Saps at Sea, the phrase becomes "Well, here's another nice bucket of suds you've gotten me into!"
-The catchphrase, in its original form, was used as the last line of dialogue in the duo's last film, Atoll K (1951).
+The catchphrase, in its original form, was used as the last line of dialogue in the team's last film, Atoll K (1951).

 In moments of particular distress or frustration, Hardy often exclaims, "Why don't you do something to help me?", as Laurel stands helplessly by.

 "OH!" (or drawn out as "Ohhhhh-OH!") was another catchphrase used by Hardy.
-He uses the expression in the duo's first sound film, Unaccustomed As We Are (1929), when his character's wife smashes a record over his head.
+He uses the expression in the team's first sound film, Unaccustomed As We Are (1929), when his character's wife smashes a phonograph record over his head.

 Mustachioed Scottish actor James Finlayson, who appeared in 33 Laurel and Hardy films, used a variation: "D'oh!"
 The phrase, expressing surprise, impatience, or incredulity, inspired the trademark "D'oh!" of character Homer Simpson (voiced by Dan Castellaneta) in the long-running animated comedy The Simpsons.

 Films

-Laurel and Hardy appeared together in 107 films over three decades, beginning with separate appearances before officially teaming in 1927.
-Their work progressed from silent shorts to sound films and feature-length productions, while retaining their signature comedic style throughout evolving industry trends.
+Laurel and Hardy appeared together in 107 films over three decades, beginning as ensemble players before officially teaming in 1927.
+Their work progressed from silent shorts to sound films and feature-length productions, while retaining their signature comedic style through the years.